Health Care Costs in Retirement: Are You Prepared?

 Most near-retirees know Medicare becomes available at age 65, but fewer realize there's a permanent penalty for missing the initial enrollment period (IEP).
 Your IEP is a seven-month span, including the three months before, the month of, and the three months following your 65th birthday.
 If you fail to apply during your IEP for Medicare Part B—which covers most everyday (outpatient) medical expenses—your monthly Part B premiums could go up 10% for every 12-month period you go without coverage.
 There's also a 1% penalty per month for each month you delay enrolling in Part D prescription drug coverage (see "The ABCDs of Medicare").

 Be aware that Medicare coverage can be affected if you or your spouse is still working and enrolled in an employer's health care plan.
-For example, you may be able to delay signing up for Part B without penalty until workplace coverage ends.
-You could enroll for Part A while being covered by an employer plan—generally, you'll have no premium costs, and Medicare will pay secondary to your group health care plan for hospitalization.
-However, once you enroll in Medicare, you can no longer contribute to an HSA, so if your plan is to stay with your group health insurance and to keep contributing to an HSA after age 65, you may want to postpone enrolling in Part A.
+For example, if you work for a large company, you may be able to delay signing up for Part A and Part B without penalty until your workplace coverage ends.
+Generally, you may also want to postpone enrolling in Part A if you intend to stay with your group health insurance or you want to keep contributing to an HSA after age 65.
+Your human resource department can explain how Medicare works with your health plan to help guide your decisions.

-Once you or your spouse no longer has employer-sponsored health insurance, you'll have eight months to sign up for Medicare during a special enrollment period (SEP) to avoid penalties.
+Once you or your spouse no longer has creditable employer-sponsored health insurance, you'll have up to eight months to sign up for Medicare during a special enrollment period (SEP) to avoid penalties.
+That said, best practice is to cease contributing to your HSA six months before you start receiving Medicare benefits.

 The ABCDs of Medicare